Agent skill for scout-explorer - invoke with $agent-scout-explorer

 0%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an extremely weak description that fails on every dimension.
-It provides no information about what the skill does, when to use it, or what domain it operates in.
-It reads as a placeholder rather than a functional description that would help Claude select the right skill.
+It provides no information about what the skill does, when it should be used, or what domain it operates in.
+It reads as a placeholder rather than a functional description that could help Claude select the right skill.

 Suggestions

-Add an explicit 'Use when...' clause with natural trigger terms that describe scenarios where this skill should be selected (e.g., 'Use when the user asks to explore a codebase, understand project structure, or find specific files').
+Add an explicit 'Use when...' clause with natural trigger terms that describe scenarios where this skill should be selected (e.g., 'Use when the user asks to explore a project, find files, or understand codebase organization').

 | Dimension | Reasoning | Score |